Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Provision (EP)

-Another area of development in wind-based EH involves blade-less turbines.
-An example of this technology is the Vortex Bladeless\footnote{For more information please check \url{https://vortexbladeless.com/}}, shown in Fig.~\ref{fig:flowEH}c, which leverages the vortex shedding phenomenon \cite{villarreal2018viv}.
+Another development area in wind-based EH involves blade-less turbines, e.g., Vortex Bladeless\footnote{For more information please check \url{https://vortexbladeless.com/}.} shown in Figure~\ref{fig:flowEH}c, which leverages the vortex shedding phenomenon \cite{villarreal2018viv}.
 Vortex shedding occurs when a fluid flow separates from a solid surface and creates vortices.
 In the case of the Vortex Bladeless, the vortex shedding effect causes a vertical mast to oscillate in resonance with the wind flow.
 One advantage of this design is the reduced maintenance costs, as there are no moving parts that can wear out through friction.
 However, the system can experience mechanical fatigue and stress at the base of the oscillating mast.
 Additionally, the smaller footprint of the Vortex Bladeless compared to traditional wind turbines allows for the installation of multiple units in the same area, potentially compensating for their individual lower performance.